VCF Automation Blog

 Conclusion

-With Emscripten it is very easy to convert C / C++ functions into Wasm and with Chicory it is also very easy to use Wasm inside Aria Automation with the JavaScript runtime environment.
-This approach offers possibilities to use and reuse C / C++ code seamlessly in Aria Automation.
+With Emscripten it is very easy to convert C / C++ functions into Wasm.
+With Rust it is possible to build new developments and compile it into Wasm too.
+With Chicory it is very easy to use these Wasm inside VCF Automation.
+This approach offers possibilities to use and reuse C / C++ and Rust code seamlessly in VCF Automation.
+This makes it easy to combine existing code and new functionalities.
+And a smart definition of functions and their interfaces of a Wasm can ensure simple interchangeability, regardless of the origin of the Wasm.